Backyard Football: Backyard Sports: Rookie Rush

 Backyard Sports: Rookie Rush was developed by HB Studios and published by Atari in 2010 for the Xbox 360, Wii, Microsoft Windows, and Nintendo DS.
 This title features the previously created "Pick-up Games", "Season Mode", and "Tournament", and introduces two new styles of gameplay, "Story Mode" and "Mini-Games".

 Common Sense Media gave the game 4 out of 5 stars.
 The game received 2 out of 5 stars from AllGame.

 TV special

-In 2002, a live-action animated TV special based on the Backyard Football series entitled Backyard Basics, featuring the then quarterback for the Philadelphia Eagles, Donovan McNabb, aired on CBS on November 16 and later reran on Nickelodeon Games and Sports for Kids.
+In 2002, a live-action animated TV special based on the Backyard Football series entitled NFL Backyard Basics: Football Tips from the Pros, featuring the then quarterback for the Philadelphia Eagles, Donovan McNabb, aired on CBS on November 16 and later reran on Nickelodeon Games and Sports for Kids.